Unsupervised Learning of Unbiased Visual Representations: Real world experiments

 \subsection{Setup}

-We use the common convolutional architecture ResNet-18 proposed by He~\emph{et~al.}~\cite{he2016deep}.
-The network is pre-trained on ImageNet~\cite{imagenetcvpr09}, except for the last fully connected layer.
+We use the common convolutional architecture ResNet-18 proposed by \cite{he2016deep}.
+For CelebA and IMDB, the network is pre-trained on ImageNet, except for the last fully connected layer.
 The same architecture is used both for training the biased encoder and the unbiased model.
 As in the previous experiments, the EnD regularization is applied on the encoder embeddings (average pooling layer).
-More experimental details are provided in the supplementary material \footnote{Source code will be made pubicly available upon publication}.
+More experimental details are provided in the supplementary material.\footnote{Source code will be made publicly available upon publication}